fbpx

 The way to navigate this particular hurdle is to improve your credit score.

-7. The house has been overvalued
+7. The house is overvalued

-Even if you have agreed on a property price with the seller, the bank will usually send someone to value the house themselves.
+Even if you have agreed on a property price with the seller, the bank will usually send someone to value the house

-Alternatively, you may need to find a way to negotiate a new sale price with the owner or increase your deposit to compensate for the reduced mortgage offer.
+Alternatively, you may need to find a way to negotiate a new sale price with the owner.
+Or increase your deposit to compensate for the reduced mortgage offer.

 What to do if I can’t get a mortgage on a house?